-or guarding your home with a security system like Vivint
+and securing your home with a system like Vivint

-Private equity is a major subset of a much larger, complex part of the financial landscape known as the private markets.
-Private equity is a form of financing where capital is invested into a company, usually mature businesses in traditional industries, in exchange for equity.
+Private equity (PE) is a major subset of a larger, more complex piece of the financial landscape known as the private markets.
+PE is a form of financing where money, or capital, is invested into a company.
+Typically, PE investments are made into mature businesses in traditional industries in exchange for equity, or ownership stake.

 What do private equity firms do?

-Private equity firms invest in businesses with a goal of increasing value over time before eventually selling the company at a profit.
-Similar to venture capital firms
+PE firms invest in businesses with a goal of increasing their value over time before eventually selling the company at a profit.
+Similar to venture capital (VC) firms

-In contrast to VC firms, PE firms often take a majority stake—meaning 50 percent ownership or more—when they invest in companies.
+Unlike VC firms, PE firms often take a majority stake—50% ownership or more—when they invest in companies.
 Private equity firms usually have majority ownership of multiple companies at once.
 A firm's array of companies is called its portfolio, and the businesses themselves, portfolio companies.

 The Blackstone Group

-Headquartered in New York, the investment firm invests in private equity, real estate and more.
+Headquartered in New York, the investment firm invests in PE, real estate and more.
 Service King

 and Change Healthcare